NathanKleekamp/Recipes/soups/red-curry-noodle-soup.md

 ## Directions

-1. Heat olive oil in a large stockpot or Dutch oven over medium heat.
-Season chicken with salt and pepper, to taste.
-Add chicken to the stockpot and cook until golden, about 2-3 minutes; set aside.

-1. Add garlic, bell pepper and onion.
+1. Bell pepper and onion.
 Cook, stirring occasionally, until tender, about 3-4 minutes.

-1. Stir in red curry paste and ginger until fragrant, about 1 minute.
+1. Stir in red curry paste, garlic, and ginger until fragrant, about 1 minute.

 1. Stir in chicken broth and coconut milk, scraping any browned bits from the bottom of the pot.

-1. Stir in chicken.
+1. Stir in tofu, fish sauce and brown sugar.
 Bring to a boil; reduce heat and cook, stirring occasionally, until reduced, about 10 minutes.

-1. Stir in rice noodles, fish sauce and brown sugar until noodles are tender, about 5 minutes.

-1. Remove from heat; stir in green onions, cilantro, basil and lime juice;
-   season with salt and pepper, to taste.
+1. Remove from heat; add green onions, cilantro, basil and lime juice; season with salt and pepper, to taste.
 Serve immediately.

 ### Source